 As a Church of England Academy we offer many opportunities for students and staff to pray, reflect and worship here.

-Each school day begins with a collective act of worship (assembly) based on the theme of the week.
-These assemblies are co-ordinated to include opportunities to meet together as a year group at least once a week.
+Each school day has a collective act of worship (assembly) based on the theme of the week.
+These assemblies are co-ordinated to include opportunities to meet together as a House group at least once a week.

 In addition to the daily act of worship (assembly) other opportunities for prayer, Christian teaching and friendship are provided in school, as follows: